Get insider access

 Compared To Other Headphones

 The Sennheiser HD 25 are plastic on-ear headphones with analog connectivity.
-Each model in the HD 25 line is quite similar, with minor differences in accessories and creative comforts.
-In the tier below are the more spartan Sennheiser HD 25 Light with a cumbersome Y-cable, and above are the Sennheiser HD 25 Plus, which uses a different connector to the ear cups and includes a carry pouch, and spare earpads and coiled cable.
-Sennheiser also produces a Bluetooth-capable entry, the Sennheiser HD 250BT.
-While you can use most analog headphones for DJ sets, this line has some unique features, like a splittable headband, that set them apart from other popular picks like the Audio-Technica ATH-M50x, which fit quite differently and sound more neutral with a less bassy tuning or the recording studio standard Sennheiser HD 280 Pro 2016, that are bulky and clamp down more, but provide a less boomy low-end.
+Each model in the HD 25 line is quite similar, with minor differences in accessories and creature comforts.
+In the tier below are the more spartan Sennheiser HD 25 Light with a cumbersome Y-cable, and above are the Sennheiser HD 25 Plus, which use a different connector to the ear cups and include a carry pouch, spare earpads, and a coiled cable.
+Sennheiser also produces a Bluetooth-capable entry, the Sennheiser HD 250BT, or you can consider the Pioneer DJ HDJ-CUE1BT on-ears for wireless or wired versatility.
+While you can use most analog headphones for DJ sets, this line has some unique features, like a splittable headband, that set them apart from other popular picks like the Audio-Technica ATH-M50x, which fit over-ears instead but have a broadly similar bass bump.

 Audio-Technica ATH-M50x

-The Audio-Technica ATH-M50x and Sennheiser HD 25 are both popular wired headphones for enthusiasts and DJs alike.
+The Audio-Technica ATH-M50x and the Sennheiser HD 25 are both popular wired headphones for enthusiasts and DJs alike.
 One distinction is that the Audio-Technica are over-ear headphones and weigh much more than the lightweight Sennheiser.
-They're not as bass-heavy and they can fold down smaller with a travel bag.
+They can fold down smaller with a travel bag.
 You get two extra detachable audio cables, and both use different but proprietary cable connectors.
 In contrast, the Sennheiser fit on-ears.
 They feel comfortable and don't clamp as hard as the Audio-Technica.
 The headband can split, which is unique and helps to stabilize the fit.

 Sennheiser HD 280 Pro 2016

-The Sennheiser HD 25 and Sennheiser HD 280 Pro 2016 are both aimed at enthusiasts but have different sound profiles.
+The Sennheiser HD 25 and the Sennheiser HD 280 Pro 2016 are both aimed at enthusiasts.
 As a set of on-ear headphones, the HD 25 fit and feel quite different, weighing quite a bit less, and have some added benefits like the left ear cup, which you can flip forward or backward.
-They have a detachable cable and unimpressive noise isolation but a unique splitting headband for added security on your head.
-They sound more boomy with a similarly warm top-end.
+They have a detachable cable and unimpressive noise isolation, but a unique splitting headband adds security to their fit on your head.
+Typically, they're used for DJing.
 The over-ear-fitting HD 280 Pro 2016 are also plasticky in build, notably chunkier in size, and clamp harder.
 You can collapse them down, which is handy.
-They are more neutral sounding than the HD 25 and less bloated in the high bass registers.
+They're designed for studio use with a different tuning.

-The Pioneer DJ HDJ-CUE1BT Wireless and Sennheiser HD 25 are on-ear headphones with prominent bass emphasis.
-You can use the Pioneer DJ over Bluetooth or via analog.
+The Pioneer DJ HDJ-CUE1BT Wireless and the Sennheiser HD 25 are on-ear headphones meant for casual and DJ usage.
+You can use the Pioneer DJ over Bluetooth or via analog, which adds versatility.
 Their build is plastic with hinges to collapse them down smaller.
 Because they house batteries, they weigh more, although they aren't heavy.
 The Sennheiser are passive-only headphones, which are lighter but don't collapse down smaller.
-While the Pioneer DJ headphones have rotating ear cups, the Sennheiser's right ear cup can pivot forward or backward instead.
-They use a unique split headband design to help with overall stability, but neither pair will stay put if you headbang.
+While the Pioneer DJ headphones have rotating ear cups, the Sennheiser's left ear cup can pivot forward or backward instead.
+They use a unique split headband design to help with overall stability, but neither pair will stay completely put if you headbang.

-The Sennheiser HD 25 and V-MODA Crossfade 3 Wireless are bass-heavy headphones.
+The Sennheiser HD 25 and the V-MODA Crossfade 3 Wireless have slightly different goals.
 The Sennheiser cans are wired-only and fit on-ear.
-They're simple, lightweight, and you can replace parts, but they're mainly plastic.
+They're simple and lightweight, and you can replace parts, but they're mainly plastic.
+Compared to the V-MODA, they're brighter.
 The V-MODA headphones are over-ears, and you can listen to them wirelessly or wired.
 They have an EQ, which the Sennheiser don't have, but it only works when you're listening over Bluetooth.
 Their build quality is more durable, and they fold up, but you can't articulate the ear cups to listen with one ear out like on the Sennheiser.
-The V-MODA are better for on-the-go use, but the Sennheiser are more suitable for DJing.
+The V-MODA are better for on-the-go use, but the Sennheiser are more suitable for monitoring.

 Test Results